 Once inside the Gen3 platform, follow the guidelines in Sections 2 and 3 below to find the data you need and export it to Terra.

-2. Scroll down the library page to the NHLBI TOPMed icon
+3. Scroll down the library page to the NHLBI TOPMed icon.

-3. Select " TopMed presented by NHLBI BioData Catalyst ".
+4. Select TopMed presented by NHLBI BioData Catalyst .
 This will redirect you to the Gen3 platform.
-From there you can learn about the structure of Gen3 data, explore and filter the data, and export it to Terra using the information in sections two and three below.
+From there, you can learn about the structure of Gen3 data, explore and filter the data, and export them to Terra using the information in sections two and three below.

-Before working with Gen3 data in Terra, it can be helpful to understand the structure of data on the Gen3 platform.
-To understand what data are available and how they are organized, the Gen3 data "Dictionary" gives an overview of the data model for the NHLBI Biodata Catalyst project.
-You can access the complete graph structure in the Dictionary by following the link https://gen3.biodatacatalyst.nhlbi.nih.gov/DD or by selecting the Dictionary icon in the upper right of the Gen3 platform.
+Before working with Gen3 data in Terra, it's helpful to understand the structure of data and how it is organized on the Gen3 platform.
+The Gen3 data "Dictionary" gives an overview of the data model for the NHLBI Biodata Catalyst project.
+You can access the complete graph structure in the Dictionary by following the https://gen3.biodatacatalyst.nhlbi.nih.gov/DD link or by selecting the Dictionary icon in the upper right of the Gen3 platform.

 The graph structure includes metadata entities as individual nodes in a tree-like format.
 Hierarchical nodes are connected by a line.
 For example, in the Gen3 Dictionary for BioData Catalyst shown below, all clinical metadata nodes (in blue) are tied together by a "Subject" node.
 "Subject" refers to each participant in a study.
 The "Subject" node is further connected to participants' biospecimen and sequencing data through the "Sample" node.